LightnessOfBeing/kaggle-bengali-classification/README.md

 # Approach

 ## Final solution
+* Three stage pipeline:
-[1] First stage: train with Cutmix and Mixup augmentations for more than 100 epochs, as these augmentations require a big number of epochs to converge.
+   1. First stage: train with Cutmix and Mixup augmentations for more than 100 epochs, as these augmentations require a big number of epochs to converge.

-[2] Second stage: fine-tune for ~5 epochs without any aumentations at all.
+   2. Second stage: fine-tune for ~5 epochs without any aumentations at all.

-[3] Ensemble over 5 folds using max voting technique.
+   3. Ensemble over 5 folds using max voting technique.

 ## Baseline solution